google/or-tools/ortools/sat/doc/reference.md

 ```
 Adds a search strategy to the model.

-Args:
+**Args:**

-  variables: a list of variables this strategy will assign.
+- *variables*: a list of variables this strategy will assign.
-  var_strategy: heuristic to choose the next variable to assign.
+- *var_strategy*: heuristic to choose the next variable to assign.
-  domain_strategy: heuristic to reduce the domain of the selected variable.
+- *domain_strategy*: heuristic to reduce the domain of the selected variable.
-    Currently, this is advanced code, the union of all strategies added to
+    Currently, this is advanced code: the union of all strategies added to
       the model must be complete, i.e. instantiates all variables.
-Otherwise,
-    Solve() will fail.
+      Otherwise, Solve() will fail.

 ### ModelStats
 ```python
 CpModel.ModelStats(self)
 ```
-Returns some statistics on the model as a string.
+Returns a string containing some model statistics.
 ### Validate
 ```python
 CpModel.Validate(self)
 ```
-Returns a string explaining the issue is the model is not valid.
+Returns a string indicating that the model is invalid.
 ## EvaluateLinearExpr
 ```python
 EvaluateLinearExpr(expression, solution)
 ```
-Evaluate an linear expression against a solution.
+Evaluate a linear expression against a solution.
 ## EvaluateBooleanExpression
 ```python
 EvaluateBooleanExpression(literal, solution)
 ```
-Evaluate an boolean expression against a solution.
+Evaluate a boolean expression against a solution.
 ## CpSolver
 ```python
 CpSolver(self)
 ```
 Main solver class.

-The purpose of this class is to search for a solution of a model given to the
+The purpose of this class is to search for a solution to the model provided
-Solve() method.
+to the Solve() method.

 Once Solve() is called, this class allows inspecting the solution found
 with the Value() and BooleanValue() methods, as well as general statistics